prebid/prebid.github.io/dev-docs/bidders/glimpse.md

 ### Can you provide additional support?

 Of course!
-You can check the Glimpse Prebid Adapter documentation at 'https://docs.glimpseportal.io/en/latest/' or reach out to us at <support@glimpseportal.io>.
+You can check the Glimpse Prebid Adapter documentation or reach out to us at <support@glimpseportal.io>.